imnotteixeira/personal-website/src/content/frontend-spreadsheet-react.md

 * **AND**: Boolean AND between **n** referenced cells' values
 * **OR**: Boolean OR between **n** referenced cells' values
 * **NOT**: Boolean NOT of a referenced cell's value (or Boolean function expression)
-* **AVG**: Returns the average value among a set of referenced cells' values (this is especially to implement a function that depends necessarily on an array of values)
+* **AVG**: Returns the average value among a set of referenced cells' values (this is here especially to require the implementation of a function that depends necessarily on an array of values)

 * Cells can represent a function that is composed of multiple other functions.
 * Functions must specify the allowed inputs, so that there is the possibility of input validation